Table of contents

 But putting that aside, you’re likely to have come across a few people who despite having the trappings of being rich, seem to keep throwing their money at bad investment schemes and always losing money.

-In my many years helping thousands of successful and not-so-successful investors and businesspeople, I’ve seen many of what some would call “rich people” lose much of their money for no “apparent” good reason.
+In my many years helping successful and not-so-successful investors and businesspeople, I’ve seen many of what some would call “rich people” lose much of their money for no “apparent” good reason.

-So why are some people, particularly those who have a reasonable sum of money, destined to lose their money?
+So why are some people, particularly those with a reasonable amount of money, destined to lose it?

 Well…it has very little to do with fate and everything to do with their bad money habits and their “poor” mindset.